kubernetes/enhancements/keps/sig-scheduling/5517-dra-node-allocatable-resources/README.md

       nodeAllocatableResourceClaimStatuses:
       - resourceClaimName: gpu-or-cpu
         containers: ["my-app"]
-        direct:
+        mapping:
         - name: cpu
           quantity: "30"
   ```

 #### API Validation

-* The keys in the `nodeAllocatableResourceMappings` map must be valid standard node allocatable resource names like CPU, memory, or huge pages, and are not permitted to be extended resources.
+* The keys in the `nodeAllocatableResources` map must be exactly `cpu`, `memory`, or `hugepages-<size>`.
+All other names, including extended resources and `ephemeral-storage`, are rejected (`ephemeral-storage` is deferred to beta together with DRA-aware eviction in kubelet).
-* If `capacityKey` is specified, it must be a valid qualified name.
+* Within a single resource mapping, at least one of the `mapping` or `overhead` fields must be specified.
-* If `allocationMultiplier` is specified, it must be a valid non-negative resource quantity.
-If omitted, it defaults to `1`.
+* If `mapping` is specified, it must use either `deviceMultiplier` or a combination of `capacityKey` and `capacityMultiplier`.
+These options are mutually exclusive.
-* Within a single resource mapping, the `direct` and `overhead` fields are mutually exclusive, meaning only one of them can be specified.
+* If `capacityKey` is specified, it must be a valid qualified name and `capacityMultiplier` is required.
-* If the `overhead` field is specified, it must contain at least one non-negative value for either the `perPodReference` or `perContainerReference` overhead quantities.
+* If the `overhead` field is specified, it must contain at least one non-negative value for either the `perPod` or `perContainer` overhead quantities.
 * For `PodStatus` updates, each entry in the `nodeAllocatableResourceClaimStatuses` array must reference a valid claim name and contain correctly formatted resource quantities.

 ### Kube-Scheduler Changes